The Southern Vampire Mysteries: Vampires

 Vampires' fangs come out when they are hungry, see blood, are sexually aroused, or need to fight.
-All vampires are compelled to obey their individual maker.
+All vampires are compelled to obey their makers.
 Harris' vampires do not age.
 They can survive and recover from most forms of physical injury, but they will die if stabbed by a stake, exposed to sunlight, burned by fire, completely drained of their blood (if not treated promptly), or decapitated.
 Silver is highly toxic to them.
-Unlike the vampire mythology of other universes, Harris' universe states that crucifixes have no effect on vampires, garlic only produces allergic reactions, vampires can be photographed, and most (except the "very old ones") are able to enter places of worship or step on "holy ground".
+Unlike the vampire mythology of other universes, Harris' universe states that crucifixes do not affect vampires, garlic only produces allergic reactions, vampires can be photographed, and most (except the "very old ones") can enter places of worship or step on "holy ground".
 They cannot enter a home unless invited, and if an invitation is withdrawn, they are physically unable to remain on the premises.
 Since vampires can persuade humans to invite them to enter their homes, humans must avoid eye contact and order the vampire off the premises when an unfriendly one tries to gain entry.

 Fangbangers, the human cult followers fascinated by vampires, include volunteers willing to be bitten to provide fresh blood nourishment to vampires.
 If a vampire and a human share blood (each drinking from the other), it will form a blood bond, linking the pair's psyches.
 Vampire blood without exchange is sought after by humans as a drug that can enhance strength, heal wounds, and increase attractiveness, among other desirable effects.
 Due to the shortage of willing vampire donors, human "drainers" attack vampires and drain their entire blood supply, either staking the vamps or leaving victims to die in the sun.
 The blood is then sold as a drug, in vials on the underground market.
 It can be highly addictive, but may cause psychotic or murderous rampages by human users upon first use; it is highly unpredictable who will be affected in this manner.
 In "One Word Answer", a vampire's blood given to a dead body, in combination with magic words, raises the ghost of the body's former inhabitant.